gtsteffaniak/filebrowser/frontend/tests/playwright/performance/report-before-mount-fix.md

 Environment differences vs baseline:
 - image playwright-base-chromium != local

+> **Scope note:** this legacy table predates per-row scope capture.
+Rows are
+> aggregated across browsers/scales/scenarios and ordered by Δ%, so the metric
+> key in parentheses does not identify the failing test.
+Reports generated after
+> this change include Browser, Scale, and Scenario columns.

 | Metric | Baseline | Current | Δ% | Limit |
 | --- | ---: | ---: | ---: | ---: |